pingcap/docs-dm/en/manage-source.md

 ---
-title: Manage Upstream MySQL Instances
+title: Manage Data Source Configurations
 summary: Learn how to manage upstream MySQL instances in TiDB Data Migration.
 ---

-# Manage Upstream MySQL Instances
+# Manage Data Source Configurations

-This document introduces how to manage upstream MySQL instances, including encrypting the MySQL password, managing data source configurations, and changing the bindings between upstream MySQL instances and DM-workers using [dmctl](dmctl-introduction.md).
+This document introduces how to manage data source configurations, including encrypting the MySQL password, operating the data source, and changing the bindings between upstream MySQL instances and DM-workers using [dmctl](dmctl-introduction.md).

 ## Encrypt the database password